TanuAgrawal123/100DaysOfCode/README.md

 **Link to work**: [here](https://www.freecodecamp.org/tanu)

 [Table of Contents](#toc)
-<a name="day-20"></a>
+<a name="day-21"></a>
-### Day 20: November 3, 2018
+### Day 21: November 4, 2018

-**Today's Focus**: Baiscs of javascript:if else statement,switch statement boolean value in function,javascript objects,golf code problem.
+**Today's Focus**: Baiscs of javascript:objects, for  and while loop, random function, pardseint function, conditional operator.
 **Details**:

  - javascript is one of the core technology of web development.
- - learned about if else conditional statement(Golf code problem), switch statement(default case, multiple identical objects), return boolean values from function, buliding javascript object, accessing objects(using dot notation,bracket notation), accessing and updating object properties,adding and deleting object properties.
+ - objects in javascript(nested object decleration and accesing them using dot and bracket notation), while loop, for loop do while loop, nested for loop,random function(generate fraction number using Math.random(),generating whole number using floor function, generation number within a range), parseint function(with radix),conditional operator, multiple conditional operator.

 **Link to work**: [here](https://www.freecodecamp.org/tanu)